adconnolly/CLUBBiNN/README.md

 ## Authors and Licensing

-The CLUBBED project is led by [Alex Connolly](https://adconnolly.github.io/) of the [Gentine Lab](https://gentinelab.eee.columbia.edu/home) at Columbia University.
+The CLUBBiNN project is led by [Alex Connolly](https://adconnolly.github.io/) of the [Gentine Lab](https://gentinelab.eee.columbia.edu/home) at Columbia University.

 Research Software Engineering support to the project has been provided by